Makkatlahi/web-dev-mentor/README.md

 # WebDev Mentor

-A growing collection of frontend challenges built with HTML, CSS (SCSS), and JavaScript.
+A collection of frontend challenges built with HTML, CSS (SCSS), and JavaScript.
 All challenges are accessible from a single, responsive home page.

 ## Features

-- **Centralized Home Page:** Easily browse and launch all challenges from one place.
+- **Central Home Page:** Browse and launch all challenges from one place.
 - **Dynamic Loading:** Challenges open in an embedded iframe, so you never leave the home page.
 - **Responsive Design:** Works well on desktop and mobile devices.
 - **SCSS Styling:** Uses Sass for organized, maintainable styles.